Handbook Policy & Procedure

 Probationary Period: All applicants selected for UYOA’s Apprenticeship program shall serve a probationary period of no more than 90 of the days of the program.
 The probationary period begins once the apprentice agreement has been signed by the apprentice and the fees paid and processed.
 During the probationary period the apprentice program coordinator may terminate the apprenticeship agreement, without stated cause, by notifying the other party in writing.

-Cyber Security Support Technician: UYOA program is a 2,000-hour program that includes On-the-Job Learning (OJL) and Related Instruction Courses (RI) 144 hours.
+Cyber Security Support Technician(Basic, Intermediate, Advance): UYOA program is a 2,000-hour program that includes On-the-Job Learning (OJL) and Related Instruction Courses (RI) 144 hours.
 This program must be completed within 1.6 years.
-The apprentice’s final written exam will be the A+ and Network+

 UYOA’s POLICIES AND PROCEDURES FOR ONLINE OR BLENDED COURSES